 Round ligament pain is very common at this stage of pregnancy due to the increasing size of your abdomen and you may sense the pulling of the ligaments and an achy feeling.

-19 weeks pregnant, your balance may shift at this point in time since your centre of gravity is off, so be careful if you must walk up and down stairs or get up and down many times during the day.
+19 weeks pregnant, your balance may shift at this point in time since your center of gravity is off, so be careful if you must walk up and down stairs or get up and down many times during the day.

 Heat rashes can occur during this time of pregnancy due to an increase in body temperature and perspiration due to activity.